 The company has a minimum of one and a maximum of two authorised public accountants (APA) or firms of authorised public accountants, chartered by the Central Chamber of Commerce of Finland.
 Their term of office expires at the end of the Annual General Meeting following their election.
 If the AGM elects only one auditor, which is not a firm of authorised public accountants chartered by the Central Chamber of Commerce, it must elect one deputy auditor.

-At the Annual General Meeting on 28 March 2018, the firm of authorised public accountants KPMG Oy Ab was appointed as Cramo Plc’s auditor for the term expiring at the end of the next Annual General Meeting, with APA Mr Toni Aaltonen as the responsible auditor.
-The firm of authorised public accountants KPMG Oy Ab has served as auditor, with APA Mr Toni Aaltonen as the responsible auditor, since 2014.
+At the Annual General Meeting on 28 March 2019, the audit firm KPMG Oy Ab was appointed as Cramo Plc’s auditor for the term expiring at the end of the next Annual General Meeting, with APA Mr Toni Aaltonen as the responsible auditor.
+The audit firm KPMG Oy Ab has served as auditor, with APA Mr Toni Aaltonen as the responsible auditor, since 2014.

 |Total compensation for external auditing|